VittuD/quick-arr-Stack/README.md

 - [OpenVPN Client](https://github.com/dperson/openvpn-client) (optional but highly recommended): the container is used by Deluge to encapsulate the incoming/outgoing traffic.
 - [Deluge](http://deluge-torrent.org/) handles torrent download.
 - [Prowlarr](https://prowlarr.com/): is an indexer manager/proxy built on the popular *arr .net/reactjs base stack to integrate with your various PVR apps.
 Prowlarr supports the management of both Torrent Trackers and Usenet Indexers.
+- [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr): is a proxy server to bypass Cloudflare and other challenges for indexers that are protected by them.
 - [Bazarr](https://www.bazarr.media/) is a companion application to Sonarr and Radarr.
 It manages and downloads subtitles based on your requirements.
 You define your preferences by TV show or movie and Bazarr takes care of everything for you.

 **Download orchestration**: